kessler-frost/kratos/kratos-presentation.md

 ## Why This Actually Makes Sense

 - **Zero idle costs** — your wallet (and the planet) will thank you
-- **Pick your model** — use Qwen3 for complex reasoning, smaller models for simple tasks
+- **Pick your model** — use Qwen3 for complex reasoning, smaller models for simpler tasks
-- **Better economics** — you're incentivized to use the best model because it gives you the right answer faster
+- **Better economics** — when being charged for compute time, you get monetarily incentivized to use the best model for your particular task
-- **Clean slate every time** — no memory leaks, no leftover state, no weird interactions
+- **Clean slate every time** — no leftover states messing things up
-- **Truly isolated** — one agent can't mess with another
+- **Truly isolated** — one agent can't hog resources from another
 - **Scale without thinking** — need 100 agents?
-Sure, why not
+Sure, why not - modular scaling prevents lengthy deployment times

 ---

 ## How It Works

-Think of it like serverless functions, but for AI:
+Think of it like serverless functions:

 1. Someone writes an agent and packages it with their chosen model
 2. They submit it to the registry
 3. When you need it, Kratos spins up a fresh microVM, runs your agent, returns results
 4. VM gets destroyed completely

-One thought at a time, isolated and secure.
+One thought at a time, isolated and targeted.

 ---